Keyfactor/k8s-orchestrator/scripts/kubernetes/README.md

 ### create_service_account.sh
 This script will create the service account, role and role binding.
 You can modify the service account name and namespace to suit your environment.
 **NOTE**: The script, by default will run using the `kubernetes-service-account.yml` from GitHub.
 If you've modified the file, you can run the script with the `-f` option to use the local file.

+### get_service_account_creds.sh
+To use an existing service account, you can run `get_service_account_creds.sh`.
+This script will get the service account token and CA certificate and create a `kubeconfig` file.

+**NOTE**: You must have `kubectl` installed and configured to connect to the Kubernetes cluster with permissions to read the service account token and
+CA certificate.